Configuring Advanced Features

 • repset_name is the name of the replication set in which the tables being compared reside.

 • --block_rows specifies the number of tuples to be used at a time during table comparisons.
 If block_rows is set to 1000, then a thousand tuples are compared per job across tables.
-If the total number of rows is n, then there are n/block_rows number of jobs that are scheduled among max_cpu_ratio * cpus * 2 processes.

 • --nodes specifies a comma-delimited list of nodes on which the command will be executed.

-ACE diff-schemas
+ACE schema-diff

-$ ./pgedge ace diff-schemas cluster_name node_one node_two schema_name --output=json|csv
+$ ./pgedge ace schema-diff cluster_name node_one node_two schema_name --output=json|csv

 • cluster_name is the name of the cluster in which the table resides.